OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/11-seven-segment-display.md

 #### What to Expect

-// explanation of what the user should expect when they enter valid numbers When the code has being flashed on the ATmega, the seven segment display should display the characters "1234".
+When the code has being flashed on the ATmega, the seven segment display should display the characters `1234`.
 If we use the following command on our Omega:

 ```
-echo -ne '1111' > /dev/ttyS1
+echo -ne 'AAAA' > /dev/ttyS1
 ```

 We should see the characters inside the single quoation mark '' displayed on our seven segment display.
-By default echo will send the data and start a new line ('/n') after the data; we use the (-ne) operator to remove the new line.
+By default echo will send the data and start a new line ('/n') after the data; we use the `-ne` operator to remove the new line.
 We can send any number and alphabet except for 'M' and 'W'.
 There will only be one way to display an alphabet regardless of its case.
 We can also send space ' ' and dash '-'; any undisplayable characters will be displayed as blank space ' '.

 In addition, we can also add one decimal point in the string we send from the Omega.
 If multiple decimal points are used, only the right most one will be displayed.
 If the first charater send is a decimal point, it will not be displayed.